WGNO: Hurricane Katrina

-The Galleria in Metairie has housed WGNO and WNOL since 2007.

 Hurricane Katrina devastated the New Orleans area in August 2005 and led to years of operational challenges for WGNO and WNOL.
 Even though the New Orleans Centre was only flooded on the first floor, its owner canceled all leases, and it never reopened.
 Both stations' transmitters were a loss, submerged by 6 ft of flooding and with a small alligator found stuck in a fence; a digital transmitter from Tribune-owned WTIC-TV in Hartford, Connecticut, was converted to analog use and shipped to New Orleans, and WGNO was temporarily broadcast in digital form by WPXL-TV.
 Tribune had already restored a signal for satellite viewers by moving master control for the stations to Indianapolis and Chicago.
 WGNO–WNOL set up facilities in two double-wide trailers, dubbed "The Compound", and moved its business operations to Covington.
 The stations moved back to the World Trade Center in April 2006.

 The Trade Center was only a temporary solution.
 In August 2007, Tribune officially moved to The Galleria in Metairie.
 Work also began on restoring digital broadcast facilities.
 WGNO had been assigned channel 15 for digital use and WNOL channel 40, but after Katrina, Tribune opted to rebuild WNOL on channel 15—broadcasting both stations—and convert WGNO to digital on channel 26 at the analog transition, sharing a site with WDSU.

 Sale to Nexstar

 After Sinclair Broadcast Group's attempt to purchase Tribune failed in 2018, Tribune was acquired by Nexstar Media Group of Irving, Texas, in 2019 for $6.4 billion in cash and debt.

 During Hurricane Ida on August 29, 2021, The Galleria studio's ceiling was ripped by high winds at the control room forcing all staff, producers, and anchors to evacuate the studio, just minutes prior to a power outage being reported inside the studio.

+Nexstar acquired Tegna—owner of WWL-TV (channel 4) and WUPL (channel 54)—in a deal announced in August 2025 and completed on March 19, 2026.
+As part of regulatory approval for the transaction, Nexstar committed to the divestiture of WUPL within two years, along with five other stations, mostly in markets where the two companies combined held four TV station licenses.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WWL and WUPL from being integrated into WNOL and WGNO.